Onboarding Emails: Examples, Sequences, and Templates

 The onboarding email sequence: a day-by-day timeline

 Most strong SaaS onboarding runs as a short, behavior-aware sequence.
-Use this as a skeleton, then gate later emails on whether the user completed each step.
+Use this as a starting skeleton, then gate later emails on whether the user actually completed each step.

-Day 0, welcome + first action.
+Day 0, Welcome + first action.
 Sent within seconds of signup.
-Confirm they’re in, set expectations, give exactly one next step.
-The highest-engagement email you’ll ever send them.
+Confirm they’re in, set expectations, and give exactly one next step.
+Highest-engagement email you’ll ever send them.

-Day 3, remove a blocker.
+Day 3, Remove a blocker.
 Target users who haven’t activated.
 Address the most common stall reason: a how-to, a template, or an offer to help.
-Skip it for users who already activated.
+Skip for users who already activated.

-Day 14, social proof + expansion.
-A customer story, a power-user tip, or a nudge toward a paid or team plan.
+Day 14, Social proof + expansion.
+A customer story, a power-user tip, or a nudge toward a paid/team plan.

-Day 21+, re-engage or wrap up.
-Win back quiet users, or hand them to your regular lifecycle program.
+Day 21+, Re-engage or wrap up.
+Win back quiet users, or close the sequence and hand them to your regular lifecycle program.

 The calendar is a default, not a rule.
-Trigger each step on behavior so activated and stalled users get different paths instead of the same blast.
-Loops workflows let you branch on whether a user completed an action.
+The real win comes from triggering each step on behavior, Loops workflows let you branch on whether a user completed an action, so activated and stalled users get different paths instead of the same blast.

 Templates you can copy into Loops

 You don’t need to write these from scratch.
-Loops ships a no-code editor and starting points, including an Onboarding Drip template, that you can adapt in minutes.
+Loops ships a no-code email editor and a gallery of starting points, including an Onboarding Drip template, that you can adapt in minutes.

 Onboarding email best practices

 Anchor on one activation metric.
-Decide the single action that predicts retention and aim the whole sequence at it.
+Decide the single action that predicts retention and aim your whole sequence at it.

 Trigger on behavior, not just time.
 Send the “finish setup” email because someone hasn’t finished.